mechrisfior/obsid/0. Notes/Groups Where (SARAH) can Be Found - Which Are NOT Affiliate Marketing.md

 ---
+aliases:
-aliases: Groups Where (SARAH) can Be Found
+  - Groups Where (SARAH) can Be Found
+up:
 ---
 Sarah, being a health and wellness enthusiast, might find value in Facebook groups that align with her interests and lifestyle.
 Here are some **non-affiliate marketing-related Facebook groups** that Sarah could explore: